darklaunch/darklaunch.com/blog/2015/09/12/google-document-bookmark-to-create-new-document-and-new-spreadsheet.md

+# Google Document bookmark to create new document and new spreadsheet

 Here's how to create new a document in Google Docs, Spreadsheets.
 Save these bookmarks for easily creating new Google Documents and Google Spreadsheets.

 * https://docs.google.com/document/create